kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Summary
 Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT via Voice_.
 Just as an use case of my earlier published [KALO-ESP32-Voice-Assistant Libraries](https://github.com/kaloprojects/KALO-ESP32-Voice-Assistant).
 User can record questions with a microphone _(pressing a button as long speaking)_.<br> On button release: ESP32 is sending audio to _STT (SpeechToText) Deepgram server_, then sending transcription to _Open AI server_ (LLM model e.g. "gpt-4o-mini"), finally converting LLM answer with _TTS (TextToSpeech) server_ into AUDIO and playing response via speaker on ESP32.

-Code supports ongoing dialog seesions, means LLM memories the chat history.
+Code supports ongoing dialog sessions, means LLM memories the chat history.
 This allows follow-up dialogs, example: User Q1: 'who was Albert Einstein?' - and later (after OpenAI response) - User Q2: 'was _he_ also a musician and _did he_ have kids?').

-Architecture: All is coded in C++ native (no server based components needed, no Node.JS or Phyton scripts or websockets used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).
+Architecture: All is coded in C++ native (no server based components needed, no Node.JS or Python scripts or websockets used), AUDIO handling coded natively in C++ for I2S devices (microphone and speaker).
 Just copy all .ino files into one folder and insert your personal credentials into the header sections.

-ESP32 chat device (Wifi connected) can be triggered by voice completelly (no Serial Monitor a/o keyboard a/o connected computer needed).
+ESP32 chat device (Wifi connected) can be triggered by voice completely (no Serial Monitor a/o keyboard a/o connected computer needed).
 Serial Monitor is optional, useful in case the device is used as _Text ChatGPT_ device only (no voice recording, no Deepgram registration needed).

 # Workflow
 Explore the details in the .ino code, summary in a nutshell: